riannevanson/4inARow-Server/README.md

+# 4 in a Row game

-# Tic Tac Toe Server
+made out of a Tic Tac Toe Server template

-This is a server for playing a multiplayer Tic Tac Toe game.
+This is a server for playing a multiplayer 4 in a row game.

 It has these endpoints: